 Carolina allspice is a plant that goes by many names.
 This native shrub is also known as a sweet shrub, common sweetshrub, sweet Betsy, bubby bush, strawberry bush, and sweet bubby bush.

 This rounded to upright deciduous shrub of the Calycanthaceae family grows to a maximum of about 12 feet (3.7 m) tall and wide, although 6 feet (1.8 m) is a more common size.

 Plants are multi-stemmed and woody, with a dense growth form.
-In nature, this plant can be found growing in mixed deciduous forests and woodlands, often along watercourses in the southeastern states of the USA.
+In nature, this plant can be found growing in mixed deciduous forests and woodlands, often along watercourses in the eastern United States.

 The leaves of this bush measure up to around 6 inches (15 cm) in length and are paler above than below.
 In the fall, the foliage turns bright golden yellow before turning brown and falling.

 The bark is brown and speckled with small light-colored spots known as lenticels which assist the plant in exchanging air with the atmosphere.